Kerrville, Texas: Education

+Kerrville is home to Schreiner University, a private four-year university which was established in 1923 by an ex-Texas Ranger, Captain Charles Schreiner.

+Until 2020, Schreiner University was also home to Greystone Preparatory School.
+Greystone offered a one-year preparatory course to help individuals prepare for an appointment to one of the five federal service academies.
+Since the departure of Greystone, Schreiner Institute was created to fill this role.
+Directed by veteran Marine Shannon Deville, the program has since been designated as one of six West Point approved Associate of Graduates Scholarship Programs.

 Infrastructure

 Nonprofit/service organizations

-The TaxExemptWorld.com website, which compiles Internal Revenue Service data, reported that in 2013, 465 distinct, active, tax exempt/nonprofit organizations in Kerrville, excluding credit unions, had a total income of $414.4 million and assets of $958.8 million.
+The TaxExemptWorld.com website, which compiles Internal Revenue Service data, reported that in 2013, 465 distinct, active, tax exempt/nonprofit organizations in Kerrville, excluding credit unions, had a total income of $414 million and assets of $959 million.
 One example of a performing arts nonprofit organization in Kerrville would be Art 2 Heart.
-There are Seventy-three (73) churches in or near Kerrville, Texas.
+There are seventy-three (73) churches in or near Kerrville, Texas.